dervent/qa_portfolio/README.md

 ## Committing Code
 This project uses git hook scripts to perform static analysis of code to be committed.
-1. Use pip to install pre-commit: `pip install pre-commit`.
+These steps assume you have Python 3.8 installed.
-You may also use Homebrew or another package management system to achieve this.
+1. Install project requirements : `pip3 install -r requirements.pip`.
 2. Run `pre-commit install` to set up the hook scripts.
-3. Now, `pre-commit` will run using the hooks defined in the _.pre-commit-config.yaml_ file found in the root directory of this repository.
+3. Now, whenever a commit is made, `pre-commit` will automatically run using the hooks defined in the _.pre-commit-config.yaml_ file found in the root directory of this repository.